SalHe/LearnOpenGL-Lab/README.md

 My code lab for Learn OpenGL based on GLFW, glad.
 All of these codes for studying.

+## TODO Exercies

+- Basic Lighting

+  - [ ] Do Phong shading in view space instead of world space: solution.
+  - [ ] Implement Gouraud shading instead of Phong shading.
+If you did things right the lighting should look a bit off (especially the specular highlights) with the cube object.
+Try to reason why it looks so weird: solution.

 ## Environments

 - [CMake](https://cmake.org/)